-- to complete a BSc (Combined Major) primary science discipline plus secondary arts discipline - must complete a minimum 12.0 units of the total 20.0 units in science disciplines - to complete a BA (Combined Major) primary arts discipline plus secondary science discipline - must complete a minimum 12.0 units of the total 20.0 units in arts disciplines
+- ☐ must meet all of the requirements listed above and - ◆ to complete a BSc (Combined Major) primary science discipline plus secondary arts discipline - must complete a minimum 12.0 units of the total 20.0 units in science disciplines - to complete a BA (Combined Major) primary arts discipline plus secondary science discipline - ☐ must complete a minimum 12.0 units of the total 20.0 units in arts disciplines

 Students wishing to do an honours degree must make written application through the department Chair.
-Typically, application would be made after successful completion of 15.0 university credits.
-Minimum requirements for honours program application are a grade of at least B+ in PSYC 3312, a GPA of at least 3.0 in psychology courses, and the agreement of a faculty member to supervise the thesis.
+Applicants must have completed at least 12.5 units of university credit, including PSYC 2209, have a GPA of at least 3.0 in Psychology courses, and the agreement of a faculty member to supervise the thesis.
 Admission to honours, however, is subject to department approval.
+The department Chair will notify the applicant of the department's decision.
+Applicants should review the requirements for PSYC 4499.